MrRGnome/regex-template-engine/README.md

     {{variableName.bind}}
-Binds the template to the javascript variable, where-in changes to the javascript variable will be reflected to the template (Does not require TemplateEngine.settings.BINDING to be true)
+Binds the template to the javascript variable, where-in a binding interface is created with the same name as the javascript variable being bound except with an underscore preceding.
+I.E. scope._variableName.
+Any value set to the binding interface (_variableName) will propogate to the UI as well as the original javascript variable.
+(Does not require TemplateEngine.settings.BINDING to be true)

     {{variableName.unbind}}